What is Real Estate Crowdfunding?

 Learn how to build wealth and earn passive income in real estate while someone else does all the work.

-What is the Optimal Investment Period for Real Estate?
+What is the Best Hold Period for a Real Estate Investment?

 By Adam Gower Ph.D.

 Many of the most common questions that I receive from those learning the ropes of the commercial real estate business have to do with timing.
 Typically, it has to do with when to get in the market- and when to get out.
 I'd like to take this opportunity to explore an aspect of the latter category and answer the question: what is the optimal minimum investment period for real estate investing?

 Better Off in the Long Run

 Most data regarding the optimal investment period for real estate points to the fact that you're better off investing in real estate for at least ten years, with better returns the longer you hold.
 There are two primary ways of looking at the question.
 The first involves looking at the growth patterns of the American economy.
 Historically, the United States grows 8 1/2 years out of every decade.
 This means that commercial real estate demand generally grows about every 8 1/2 out of 10 years, mirroring the financial picture of the economy as a whole.

 So you're looking at climbing demand for most of the time, followed by about a year and a half of declines- which can often be steep.
 A prime example of this is the 2008-09 housing crisis.
 Prices took a substantial dive for a few years, and ended up bouncing back for a prolonged period, in many areas of the country home prices have continued to grow unabated since the dark days of the crash.

 You sort of suffer for a couple of years, and capital abandons you for a couple of years, which is very difficult if you're a capital-intensive industry like real estate is.
 If you weather those couple of fear-filled years where capital abandons you and short-term thinking dominates, you can expect to see growth most of the time during the next ten years.